Ukraine is a very much overlooked destination for travellers, which is a pity as it’s a great place to travel.

-But between these 2 visits I spent a few months roaming around Central Europe, and when the usual travellers questions were asked, so many were puzzled when I mentioned that I was heading back to Ukraine.
+But between these two visits I spent a few months roaming around Central Europe, and when the usual travellers questions were asked so many were puzzled when I mentioned that I was heading back to Ukraine.

 Anyway to the title of the article:

-Initially it was the people that I met in Kiev that made me start to stay longer, but the absolute cost of having a decent lifestyle here, in a European country, blew me away.
+Initially it was the people that I met in Kiev that made me start to stay longer, but the cost of having a decent lifestyle there, in a European country, blew me away.

-Taxi ride using the smartphone app Uklontaxi (if you do visit Ukraine install this, you will get the cheapest taxi deals) costs around $2 for around 15 minutes of driving.
+Taxi ride using the smartphone app Uklon (if you do visit Ukraine install this, you will get the cheapest taxi deals in many cities in Ukraine) costs around $2 for around 15 minutes of driving.

 Again you read right.
 This is a European country were talking about remember.

-2 glasses of good quality coffee and delicious carrot cake in cool cafe where I regularly go to work online, as in the photo below – around $3.
+Two glasses of good quality coffee and delicious carrot cake in a cool cafe where I regularly went to work online (as in the photo below) – around $3.

-There is some really good Georgian food in Kiev (future article coming up) and you can get a huge meal for around $6 like in this photo (what I had for dinner before writing this).
+There is some really good Georgian food in Kiev and you can get a huge meal for around $6 like in this photo.

 There are coffee vans all over the place where you can get a quick coffee fix for 50 cents.